Isabel Bacardit: Biography

 Isabel Bacardit was born in Barcelona, Spain, in 1960.
-She starts her artistic education at the School of Arts of Poblenou, with Miquel Simó as her teacher, then moves on to the Escola d’Arts Aplicades i Oficis Artistics (Llotja) in Barcelona.
+She started her artistic education at the School of Arts of Poblenou, with Miquel Simó as her teacher, then moved on to the Escola d’Arts Aplicades i Oficis Artistics (Llotja) in Barcelona.

-Starting as an abstract painter, she paints on materials she finds in the street: cardboard, wood, etc. Inspired by urban images, she paints using pigments mixed with sawdust and paper-paste to achieve densities and textures.
-Her compositions are based on primary colours.
+Starting as an abstract painter, she painted on materials she found in the street: cardboard, wood, etc. Inspired by urban images, she painted using pigments mixed with sawdust and paper-paste to achieve densities and textures.
+Her compositions were based on primary colours.

-In 1984 she is selected for the Fifth Biennale of Barcelona- Young Contemporary Painting.
-In 1985 she takes part in the First Exhibition of Young Art in Madrid and in the First Biennale of Young Cultural Productions of the European Mediterranean.
-In 1986 she is again selected for the Second Exhibition of Young Art in Madrid.
+In 1984 she was selected for the Fifth Biennale of Barcelona- Young Contemporary Painting.
+In 1985 she took part in the First Exhibition of Young Art in Madrid and in the First Biennale of Young Cultural Productions of the European Mediterranean.
+In 1986 she was again selected for the Second Exhibition of Young Art in Madrid.

-With the unexpected death of her partner, the painter Xavier Vidal i Banchs in 1984, Bacardit changes the theme of her work, taking inspiration now from the accidental changes of life.
-She creates a series of works based on The Disasters of War by Goya and paints proceeding from photographs of accidents taken from newspapers.
-She also changes her palette, turning to dark and earthen colours.
+With the unexpected death of her partner, the painter Xavier Vidal i Banchs in 1984, Bacardit changed the theme of her work, taking inspiration now from the accidental changes of life.
+She created a series of works based on The Disasters of War by Goya and painted proceeding from photographs of accidents taken from newspapers.
+She also changed her palette, turning to dark and earthen colours.

-In 1986, due to the works in preparation for the 1992 Olympics, her paintings reflect the transformation of Barcelona, taking machines and diggers as her main motives.
+In 1986, due to the works in preparation for the 1992 Olympics, her paintings reflected the transformation of Barcelona, taking machines and diggers as her main motives.

-In 1987 she illustrates the poem Helicón by Bruno Montané Krebs.
-She travels to Berlin, where she resides for a year.
-Here her themes are the signs of war, still visible on the buildings in the divided city.
-She exhibits in the gallery Vendemmia with the title "This is my Silence".
+In 1987 she illustrated the poem Helicón by Bruno Montané Krebs.
+She travels to Berlin, where she resided for a year.
+Here her themes were the signs of war, still visible on the buildings in the divided city.
+She exhibited in the gallery Vendemmia with the title "This is my Silence".